Brett-Tanner/Journal/2024/Jun_24.md

   - links go to the top
   - remove the less
 - [] In unlevelled lessons, align each component of the lesson with the others on the row
-- [] Close other resource dropdowns when one is opened
+- [] Add a UI for viewing/rolling back to previous versions of students
 - [] Delete the 'LessonUses' controller and move it to CourseLessons#index, since that's what it really is
   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form
   - [] Add the date fields and CourseLesson update/create actions to enable adding lessons to courses easily